Lorena Calise

 The tasty idea?
 Join a guided tour of Pisa including a tasting of local wines.
 Your guide will take you on a tour of the famous monuments of Piazza dei Miracoli: the massive Duomo, the refined Baptistery and the storied Leaning Tower.
 Eventually, a local expert will initiate you to the pleasures of Tuscan wine.

-Book guided tour of Pisa with wine tasting❯8.
-Visiting a borgo near Pisa
+Book guided tour of Pisa with wine tasting

 How beautiful are the Tuscan villages?
-Near Pisa, you can find some amazing borghi.
-Only sometimes famous abroad, they are worth (more than) a visit.
+Near Pisa you can find some amazing ones worth (more than) a visit.

 Peccioli, for example, is a 'rainbow village', strongly defined by colour and art, that has managed to draw culture and beauty from its futuristic landfill site, an attraction in its own right.
-This small town features a gracious district, Ghizzano, which is among the most beautiful in Tuscany, with the multicoloured houses in Via di Mezzo as a highlight.
+This small town features the gracious district of Ghizzano, which is among the most beautiful in Tuscany, with the multicoloured houses in Via di Mezzo as a highlight.

-Discover the small medieval village of Lari, halfway between Pisa and Volterra.
+Discover the small medieval village of Lari, not far from famous Volterra.
 In the shadow of the ancient Castello dei Vicari you can taste the delicious local cherries, the fruit par excellence of the Pisan countryside.
 Speaking of food, we suggest a stop in San Miniato, the Tuscan capital of the white truffle.

-About 20 kilometres from Pisa, Vicopisano is another ideal destination for an out-of-town trip: 13 medieval towers, an imposing fortress designed by Brunelleschi, and an incredible landscape.
+About 20 kilometres from Pisa, Vicopisano is another ideal destination for an out-of-town trip.
+It awaits you with 13 medieval towers, an imposing fortress designed by Brunelleschi, and, as always, an incredible landscape.

 7. Attending a brightening celebration

-On the evening of 16 June, the day of San Ranieri, Pisa's patron saint, citizens and tourists turn their noses upward to admire the evocative, romantic setting.
-The celebration culminates in a festive fireworks display, a flashy goodbye to the following year.
+On the evening of June 16, the day of San Ranieri patron saint of Pisa, citizens and tourists turn their noses upward to admire the evocative, romantic setting.
+The celebration culminates in a festive fireworks show, a flashy goodbye to the following year.

 The perfect aperitivo in Pisa like a local is along the so-called spallette, stone-and-brick walls lining the River Arno.
-In spring and summer, Pisans grab a spot on the barriers for a gelato or a drink while the setting sun performs its usual light and colour show.
+In spring and summer Pisans catch a spot on the barriers for an ice cream or a drink while the setting sun performs its usual light and colour show.

 Borgo Stretto, a medieval, arcaded and colourful district populated by bars and university students, is another popular area for happy hour.